Home > Netherlands > Amsterdam > International French School Amsterdam

 Use of technology in the classroom

 Yes we do use technology in the classroom by integrating Edtech(which is Technology for Education) to our pedagogical approach.
 Indeed, we truly believe that, with the right education technology, we can enhance teacher-led learning in classrooms and improve learners education outcomes.
+In addition, we actively take part in AI and robotics projects launched by Globeducate.

 Is the school ready to use virtual classrooms when needed? (e.g. teaching lessons online if the school is closed, e.g. during COVID-19 closures)